Cambridge, Wisconsin

 Cambridge is a village in Dane and Jefferson counties in the U.S. state of Wisconsin.
 The population was 1,638 at the 2020 census, of which 1,539 were in Dane County and 99 were in Jefferson County.
-The Dane County portion is part of the Madison Metropolitan Area and the Jefferson County portion a part of the Watertown–Fort Atkinson micropolitan statistical area, which itself a part of the larger Milwaukee-Racine-Waukesha Combined Statistical Area.
+The Dane County portion is part of the Madison Metropolitan Area and the Jefferson County portion a part of the Watertown–Fort Atkinson micropolitan statistical area, which itself is part of the larger Milwaukee-Racine-Waukesha Combined Statistical Area.